Airport hotel strives to be a Responsible Business

 MinStoraDag - charitable foundation

 The Radisson Blu Arlandia Hotel and Radisson Blu SkyCity Hotel work in close cooperation with The Foundation MinStoraDag (translated “MyBigDay”).
-The hotels, in the first half of this year, had the opportunity to help several families with a hotel stay when children realised their dreams and wishes.
+The hotels, in the first half of this year, had the opportunity to help several families with a hotel stay when children realized their dreams and wishes.

 Founded in 2000, MinStoraDag, helps seriously ill children between the ages of 3 and 18 who need encouragement.
 Every year, hundreds of children in Sweden are diagnosed with a life-threatening disease.
 MinStoraDag gives these children something wonderful to dream about when days are long and treatments are harsh.